trustgraph-ai/trustgraph/README.md

 > [!NOTE]
 > The `TrustGraph CLI` version must match the desired `TrustGraph` release version.

-The full CLI docs are [here](https://trustgraph.ai/docs/running/cli).

 ### Configuration UI

-While TrustGraph is endlessly customizable through the `YAML` launch files, the `Configuration UI` can build a custom configuration in seconds that deploys with Docker, Podman, Minikube, or Google Cloud.
+TrustGraph is endlessly customizable by editing the `YAML` launch files.
+The `Configuration UI` provides a quick and intuitive tool for building a custom configuration that deploys with Docker, Podman, Minikube, or Google Cloud.
 There is a `Configuration UI` for the both the lastest and stable `TrustGraph` releases.

 - [**Stable Configuration UI** (0.15.6) 🚀](https://config-ui.demo.trustgraph.ai/)
 - [**Latest Configuration UI** (0.16.5) 🚀](https://dev.config-ui.demo.trustgraph.ai/)